leomcelroy/JSON-PCB/DEV_LOG.md

 The like how the former is more explicit, but the latter matches the convention more.

 I think the main drawback of having to only specify one layer is that it's more verbose.

+One thing to consider is that kicad_modules don't assign ids to pads.
+So many pads share a name (which is the net).
+In my case I really want to differentiate id's based on location.
+So I want to group things which may not be on the same pads.

+But I could still have multiple layers per a region, which is probably the right thing to do because geometry is often the same like (F.Mask, F.Cu)

+Will have to adjust the menu for this too

 ### Sep 30, 2024